Master of Science in Resources, Environment and Sustainability (MSc)

 Supervisor commitment required prior to application?

-There is no guarantee of funding for Master’s students in RES.
-That being said, many of our master’s students receive funding during their program and/or receive scholarships or awards.
+There is no guarantee of funding for Master’s students in RES program.
+That being said, many of our master’s students receive funding during their program and/or are successful in various scholarships/award competitions.

 RES typically distributes one-time entrance awards to the majority of incoming students.
 The amount of these awards varies year to year, however over the last three years the awards have been in the range of $3000-$5000.
 This amount is in addition to any funding you may receive from a faculty grant, external scholarship or award.